 Although it’s a different region, it takes only two to three hours to drive from Paris to the Loire Valley castles, depending on where you stop.

 If you don’t have a car, there are a few options to catch a train to Tours (1h10), Blois (1.5 hours) or Amboise (1h40).
 The Loire Valley is one of the best day trips from Paris by train.
-This website provides detailed information to go from Paris to the Loire Valley castles.
-You can play with the SNCF website to find routes to go to the castles themselves, by train.
+This website provides detailed information on going from Paris to the Loire Valley castles.
+You can play with the SNCF website to find routes to go to the castles themselves by train.
 I have identified a few on the map, like from Tours to Azay-le-Rideau and Chinon.
 I also found buses, as a tour from Paris or by public transport from Blois.

 Visit the Loire Valley as a day trip from Paris: I recommend joining a tour.

 It will be a long day if you are planning this by yourself, but it’s totally feasible.
 However, I recommend joining a tour so your time will be maximized, and you can be more relaxed to enjoy the visit fully.

 But you may want to allow a couple of days for your Loire Valley itinerary if you can, as there are many things to visit.